 Specializing in culture, she produces stories on contemporary social issues, history, health, science, arts, and entertainment.
 Kristen has also produced several stand-alone hour specials for WNYC and for The Takeaway, including one on time travel and a prime-time Oscar special, which she also co-hosted.

-As one half of the Movie Date team, Kristen regularly appears on The Takeaway, and has also been a guest on Soundcheck, the Brian Lehrer Show, and the New York broadcasts of All Things Considered and Morning Edition.
+As one half of the Movie Date team, Kristen appears weekly on The Takeaway.
+She's also been a guest on Soundcheck, the Brian Lehrer Show, the Game Night Guys podcast, and the New York broadcasts of All Things Considered and Morning Edition.

 Prior to working with The Takeaway, Kristen was a development producer for CBS News Productions; an associate research scholar with the Center for Media, Culture and History; and a freelance producer, editor, and writer for VH1's The Fabulous Life, The Discovery Channel's Anatomy of a Pandemic, The Brooklyn Review, and The Minnesota Daily.

 Kristen holds a BA in cultural studies from the University of Minnesota, an MA in public history and consumer culture from New York University, and an MFA in fiction writing from Brooklyn College.

 In this week's Movie Date podcast, Rafer and Kristen hop into the WABAC machine for a trip to the rebooted world of "Mr. Peabody & Sherman" and the sword and sandal past of "300: Rise of An Empire."
 And bonus: to help them better understand the true identity of Mister Peabody, they are joined by Sarah Montague, WNYC's resident dog expert, who covers, among other dog-related events, the Westminster Kennel Club dog show.